-If you have been charged with a crime in CA, then you will want to speak to a criminal defense lawyer at My Rights Law right away.
-By hiring My Rights Law Group’s defense team, you get a firm with significant experience in winning cases.
+If you have been charged with a crime in California, then you will want to speak to a criminal defense lawyer at My Rights Law right away.
+By hiring My Rights Law’s defense team, you get a firm with significant experience in winning cases.
 We will carefully review your situation and work tirelessly to defend you.
-Protect your rights by calling My Rights Law Group at (888) 702-8882 or completing our secure web form to set up a free consultation.
+Protect your rights by calling My Rights Law at (888) 702-8882 or completing our secure web form to set up a free consultation.

 In criminal cases, the prosecutor and defendant give pieces of evidence to the jury.
 Each side will tell the jury what story the evidence should tell.
 The jury must decide which pieces of evidence they believe and which they should ignore to make a guilty or not guilty verdict.